tardate/LittleArduinoProjects/playground/Internals/README.md

 The forum post on [Map layout of RAM](http://forum.arduino.cc/index.php?topic=186630.0) has a good example of accessing memory region addresses.

 I first saw a trick for calculating free memory in 17.4.
-Storing and Retrieving Strings in Program Memory from the [Arduino Cookbook](http://www.amazon.com/gp/product/1449313876/ref=as_li_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=1449313876&linkCode=as2&tag=itsaprli-20&linkId=5F6YF3D5RCEZYXUU) - it basically calculating the delta between the address of a new function-level variable and first location not yet allocated.
+Storing and Retrieving Strings in Program Memory from the [Arduino Cookbook](../../books/arduino-cookbook/) - it basically calculating the delta between the address of a new function-level variable and first location not yet allocated.

 ### EEPROM

 The EEPROM address size is reported based on the [E2END](https://www.nongnu.org/avr-libc/user-manual/group__avr__io.html) macro.

-This is correct according to the board selection, hwoever it doesn't actually verify that is the actual EEPROM on the board.
+This is correct according to the board selection, however it doesn't actually verify that is the actual EEPROM on the board.

 There are techniques for probing EEPROM to verify the actual size (not implemented in this sketch).
 See for example [Re: Runtime determination of EEPROM size](http://forum.arduino.cc/index.php?topic=120346.msg905783#msg905783)

 ## Output Full Transcript